Dance Disguised & Obscured, at Goldsmiths, University of London, 21-22 March 2015

 - Interpretation: How stave dancing was interpreted by Roy Dommett.

-I propose that mumming scholarship has been over reliant on notions of tradition, survival and revival thereby disguising performances and obscuring our readings of them.
+Proposed that mumming scholarship has been over reliant on notions of tradition, survival and revival thereby disguising performances and obscuring our readings of them.
 A recent conference series (The Mumming Unconvention Bath 2011; 2012; Gloucester 2013; 2014) has encouraged contemporary mumming performers to describe their own ‘embodied ethnography’.
-My paper draws on these ethnographies to illustrate a wider co-existence of ideas, beliefs, intentions and performance practices than previously acknowledged and questions whether acceptance of this complexity may better help us understand historical practice.
+The paper drew on these ethnographies to illustrate a wider co-existence of ideas, beliefs, intentions and performance practices than previously acknowledged and questions whether acceptance of this complexity may better help us understand historical practice.